 This may have been the case for books printed in Textura types like for instance the ones by Gutenberg, and Fust and Schöffer.
 After all, the written Textura Quadrata was the most perfect model for justifying and casting, because it made the equal distribution of space between the letters when placed on rectangles quite simple.
 Also the number of character widths can be limited, which makes for instance casting with ﬁxed-width moulds possible.
 Standardizations and systematizations could have been relatively easy applied on different levels: on punches, matrices, and the casting of Textura type.

 The transition from the handwritten Humanistic minuscule and later Humanistic cursive to roman and italic type must have been more complex than the transition from Textura Quadrata to Textura type if writing was taken literally as basis.
-But it is actually hard to trace a literary interpretation of Renaissance handwriting in early roman type.
+But it is actually hard to trace a literal interpretation of Renaissance handwriting in early roman type.
 Some standardizations in the roman type by for instance the Da Spira brothers and Jenson actually look like the ones in Textura type.
 Producing roman type with the same scheme in mind as was used for casting the morphologically related Textura type could have helped to simplify matters.